sdeli/hotel-email-scraper/readme.txt

             - All widgets are getting all the configuration what they need in the top of there main file (which is referenced in there package.json).
 These configuration constants are getting hoisted when the application runs up, before the widget could be called by any of the controllers.
 Then they pass the needed configuration down to there submodules on demand.
 I made this principle to achive encapsulation and clean interface.
 Furthermore if all the configuration is passed into module at one place, then it easier to determine what configuration that widget needs to function properly and you dont miss out something.

     * Path Managment
-        * I created a widget called /app/widgets/modules-linker
+        * I created a function called modules-linker (in app/widgets/scraper-utils)
         * It links a target-folder into the node_modules folder
         * as a result (if there is a package.json file in the target-folder, which package.json in the main filed references a file in the target folder) then the target-folders excutable can be called all over the application (no matter how deep you are in the folder tree) as require('target-folders-name');
         * This happens to all entities of the application which are often referenced by other parts widgets or controllers.